alejandroaperez1994g/portfolio-1/README.md

 If u click in any link you will go to any section of the portfolio.
 You have to a link that open a new window in the explorer that redirect to my CV.

-Project section is still not finish so if u click in the button u will not go anywhere because my database is local and I'm trying to set public
+The first project has a database, so if you click on any links it has on the page, the section will be blank, the same goes for the login.
+If you try to register it won't let you